mugensan/PokemonApp_KevinRoditi/README.md

 Before building the application:

 1. Clone the repository.
-2. Switch to the `dev` branch:3.
-Open the project in Android Studio (latest stable version recommended).
+2. Switch to the `dev` branch:
+3. Open the project in Android Studio (latest stable version recommended).
 4. Sync Gradle.
 5. Run the application on:
 - An Android Emulator (API 26+ recommended), or